cbdq-io/testinfra-bdd/CONTRIBUTING.md

 ### Post Release Steps

-After a release has been published, the following files will need to be updated for the tests to continue to work:
+After a release has been published, ensure the testinfra-bdd Python package has been updated in `tests/features/example.feature` for the tests to continue working.

-- `tests/features/example.feature`
-- `tests/resources/sut/Dockerfile`